Leadership mentoring matters for CEOs

 Consider the example of a CEO who has never faced a real cash-flow issue before.
 They might seek the advice of other CEOs who have dealt with this problem before to learn from their mistakes or leverage their perspective.
 Or they might seek the advice of an accountant with cash-flow management experience.

-Most importantly, CEOs shouldn’t try to figure out their problem without a mentor, or assume they’ll get it right the first time.
-There are no CEO savants.
+Most importantly, CEOs shouldn’t try to figure out their problem without a mentor, or assume they’ll get it right the first time as there are no CEO savants.

 Three essential elements of leadership mentoring